strukturag/libheif/SECURITY.md

 libheif and libde265 are maintained by one independent developer, largely in unpaid evenings and weekends.
 There is no security team.

-To make the workload concrete: from January to August 2026, 37 security advisories were published for libheif (3 rated critical, 13 high), and six releases were made mainly to ship security fixes.
+To make the workload concrete: from January to September 2026, 61 security advisories were published for libheif (4 rated critical, 20 high), and nine releases were made mainly to ship security fixes.
 Most of the 2026 reports were found with automated or AI-assisted tools, often run by organizations that use libheif in their products.
 Reproducing, fixing, testing, fuzzing and releasing each fix takes hours to days.